 The total square footage of The House Plan Shop house plans includes all of the area inside the exterior face of the "heated walls".
 This refers to heated living space only.
 It does not include garages, porches, verandas, bonus rooms, future space or decks.
 It does include the living space of finished basement.
 The listed dimensions of each room cannot be multiplied and added together to come up with the total square footage because hallways, closets and other small spaces are not included.

 All house plans sold on The House Plan Shop website are copyrighted and cannot be reproduced.
-Copies can only be made if a reproducible master or CAD files are purchased.
+Copies can only be made if a reproducible master, PDF or CAD file is purchased.
 All home plans and illustrations published on this website are the exclusive property of The HousePlanShop, LLC and the Architects and Designers represented on this site.
 Only one structure may be constructed from the blueprint plan package you purchase.
 Home plans may not be resold or copied.
 We strive for accurate representation of renderings and house plans and will not be responsible for errors or omissions on this site.
 Law strictly prohibits reproduction in whole or in part of any home plans or illustrations on this site.